 Crane Work

-Cranes are undoubtedly well integrated into arboricultural practice.
-In certain arboricultural operations, the use of a crane is needed and/or recommended.
-We at Fergusons Tree Care try to keep the cost down for our clients as much as possible.
-There are many facts to consider that determine whether a crane will be needed on a job.
-We look at the surroundings which can not be moved such as other trees, building structures, an above ground wiring, as well as the safety of our team.
-We own our crane and that helps keep costs down for our customers as well.
+Cranes are integral to many tree care operations.
+In certain situations, the use of a crane is necessary or recommended.
+At Fergusons Tree Care, we strive to keep costs manageable for our clients.
+Several factors determine whether a crane is needed for tree removal, including the surroundings, such as other trees, buildings, overhead wiring, and the safety of our team.
+Owning our crane helps us keep costs down for our customers as well.

-Deadwooding is essentially the removal of all dead, dying, broken or diseased branches from the tree.
-This process is used to prevent any hazards that may be caused by falling dead branches to people or property.
-Deadwooding also increases the amount of light and air circulation within the canopy of the tree, reducing and/or omitting the risk of pests and disease and improving the overall health and beauty of the tree.
+Deadwooding involves the removal of all dead, dying, broken, or diseased branches from a tree.
+This process prevents hazards caused by falling branches and enhances light and air circulation within the tree's canopy, reducing the risk of pests and diseases while improving the tree's overall health and beauty.

-Pruning for health involves removing diseased or insect-infested wood, thinning the crown to increase airflow and reduce some pest problems, and removing crossing and rubbing branches.
-Pruning can best be used to encourage trees to develop a strong structure and reduce the likelihood of damage during severe weather.
-Removing broken or damaged limbs encourage wound closure.
+Pruning for health involves removing diseased or infested wood, thinning the crown for airflow, and eliminating crossing branches.
+This practice encourages strong tree structure and reduces damage during severe weather.
+Removing broken limbs promotes wound closure and tree health.

-Pruning for safety is a procedure that should not be taken lightly.
-This must be done for to prevent damage to property and people.
-In some cases, branches and/or limbs could interfere with electricity lines and obstruct the lighting around buildings.
+Pruning for safety should not be taken lightly.
+It prevents damage to property and people, as overhanging branches may interfere with power lines and obstruct lighting around buildings.

 Small Ball Moss Remediation